 Darton College offers a variety of financial aid programs which include grants, scholarships, loans and employment opportunities.
 To be considered for any type of financial aid, an applicant must (1) be admitted as a regular student and (2) complete the Free Application for Federal Student Aid (FAFSA.)
-Students must complete the Institutional Application in addition to the FAFSA to be considered for federal or state aid.
 Financial aid awards are made on a rolling basis throughout the year.
 Students must re-apply each year to determine continued eligibility.